Stephen Edward Piscotty

 On December 14, 2017, Piscotty was traded to the Oakland Athletics in return for two prospects, Yairo Munoz and Max Schrock.
 The trade came one day after the Cards had acquired Marcell Ozuna from the Miami Marlins, making Stephen's future with the team even cloudier.
 It had the advantage of bringing him closer to home, a big consideration as his mother had been diagnosed with ALS a few months earlier.
 Sadly, Gretchen Piscotty passed away from the disease in early May, aged just 55.
 He spent some time on the bereavement list and upon his return on May 15th, hit an emotional home run in his first at-bat against the Boston Red Sox at Fenway Park.
 He made his way slowly around the bases and placed his hand over his heart, dedicating the homer to his late mother.
 For the year, he hit .267 with 27 homers and 88 RBIs and was one of the key players responsible for the A's making it to the postseason, something no one had expected as the year got under way.
 In the Wild Card Game, he went 0 for 3 with a walk as the Athletics were defeated by the New York Yankees.

 In 2019, he hit the first homer of the major league season, as he connected off Marco Gonzales of the Seattle Mariners in the bottom of the 1st inning on opening day, March 20th, in the first game of a two-game series played at the Tokyo Dome in Japan.
 However, it was a disappointing season overall for him, as he was limited to 93 games, and hit .249 with 13 homers and 44 RBIs, his OPS+ falling from 124 to a below-average 93.
 He was the team's most-used right fielder and the A's returned to the postseason as a wild card, but by then he had missed a full month of action between late August and late September with a sprained right ankle, and he was not used in the Wild Card Game which Oakland lost to the Tampa Bay Rays.
 He started the 2020 season slowly, going 2 for 17 (.118) in his first 5 games in July, but as soon as the calendar turned to August, he found his hitting stroke, with 6 hits in 12 at-bats in his next three games.
 This was capped on August 3rd when he hit a walk-off grand slam off Jesse Chavez in the bottom of the 9th to give his team a 5-1 win over the Texas Rangers.
+Still, the season ended up being below his standards, as he hit .226 in 45 games, with 5 homers and 29 RBIs for an OPS+ of 75, the lowest of his career.
+In the postseason, he was a combined 1 for 7 as the A's lost in the second round, being beaten by the Houston Astros in the Division Series.

 - 20-Home Run Seasons: 2 (2016 & 2018)